touchandgo-devs/touchandgo/README.rst

 Touchandgo
 ==========
-A python app and library to watch series magically
+A python app and library to watch series and movies magically

 How to install
 --------------

 ::

-  pip install touchandgo
+  sudo apt-get install python-libtorrent (or the name of the package on your linux distro) pip install touchandgo